MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 * [VS Code extension](/azure/static-web-apps/getting-started?tabs=vanilla-javascript)
 * [Azure CLI](/azure/static-web-apps/get-started-cli?tabs=vanilla-javascript)

-## The GitHub action builds and deploys your app
+## GitHub Actions build and deploy your app

 The GitHub action is created during resource creation and includes instructions to _build_ and _deploy_ the site.
 The action is created on the source code repo selected during resource creation.